top of page

 The medusa feeds on zooplankton including water fleas and copepods.
 To catch and digest this prey, the jellyfish has tentacles lining the rim of the bell and a large stomach structure (manubrium) hanging down from the centre of the inside of the bell with a mouth-opening and four frilly lips.
 The many tentacles each contain thousands of cells called cnidocytes which are the source of barbs and venom.
 Dangling its tentacles, the jellyfish drifts along until prey touches a tentacle.The prey is then stung, paralyzed, coiled by a tentacle and brought to the mouth.
 Food is taken into the mouth opening, digested in the stomach and waste is finally expelled through the same opening.
 This sounds like a water fleas’ worst nightmare.

 So, if freshwater jellyfish eat zooplankton, what eats jellyfish?
-It would appear that fish avoid jellyfish.
+It is believed that fish avoid jellyfish.
 Turtles and crayfish are mentioned as the only interested predators.

 The tentacle’s stinging cells are used for paralyzing very tiny prey and have not been proven to have the capacity to pierce human skin.
 Recently concern has been expressed for allowing freshwater jellyfish to get close to our eyes (e.g accidentally being scooped up in googles) or near open wounds as has happened in a couple of incidents.
 On Vancouver Island, two children needed to go the hospital and undergo a week or so of antibiotic treatment.